droidgee/win11-all-icons-on-taskbar/README.md

 When the script is in standby mode, it does **not** affect the CPU and requires only about 30 MB of RAM.
 When it is running (which is rare and takes less than a second), it uses **much less** than 1% of the CPU.
 To reduce the already tiny performance impact, a minified script is used and the process is assigned the lowest priority.

 ## Acknowledgment
-Aemony from Reddit for the idea of using a registry event trigger
+u/Aemony from Reddit for the idea of using a registry event trigger